autosome-ru/MixALime/README.md

 > mixalime --help
 ```

 We believe that the help section of **MixALime** covers its functionality well enough.
 Furthermore, the package arrives with a small demo dataset included and an easy-to-follow instruction in the abovementioned help section.
+Furthermore, note that all commands avaliable **MixALime**'s command-line interface have their own `help` page too, e.g.:
+'''
+> mixalime fit --help
+'''

 So do not waste your time looking for how-to-clues or tutorials here, just use `--help`.

-*Actually this README.md will probably be more complete and detailed one day than it is now, the README-writing person was just too tired at the moment.*

-For the sake of following the social norms that impose a requirement of README files to be useful, in the next section you'll find the excerpt from `--help` command:
+Yet, for the sake of following the social norms that impose a requirement of README files to be useful, in the next section you'll find the excerpt from `--help` command as well as some other possibly useful details:

 # Demo
 A typical **MixALime** session consists of sequential runs of `create`, `fit`, `test`, `combine` and, finally, `export all`, `plot` commands.
 For instance, we provide a demo dataset that consists of a bunch of BED-like files with allele counts at SNVs (just for the record, **MixALime** can work with most vcf and  BED-like file formats):